FENGGENYU/PartNet_symh/README.md

 The models folder stores the 3D mesh models in .obj format.

 ##### G. The obbs folder
-The obbs folder stores the whole shape obb for each model.
+The obbs folder stores the whole shape obb for each model, which contains original part obb, adjacent part relations and symmetric parameters.

 ### Downloading
 The dataset can be downloaded from [here](https://www.dropbox.com/sh/el63rv14d01mk89/AAANX5fxfZ5vV7ygTmj-I_ema?dl=0).